 When trying to figure out the settlement value of a personal injury case, trial attorneys pull from usually only one resource: their own experience.
 We pull from our own cases and from cases we have heard about from other lawyers.
 But how good are we at valuing cases?

 First, it is important to underscore how unbelievably important this skill set is for trial lawyers.
-Most of the time, when a case goes to trial, it is because someone miscalculated the value of the case.
+Mostly when a case goes to trial, it is because someone miscalculated the value of the case.
 The insurance companies rely heavily on data in valuing cases (which sometimes reliably cements their reputation as unfeeling robots).
 While they deny it, they continue to believe that they can predict how much money a jury is likely to award based on the relationship between the amount of special damages (medical bills and lost wages) and the award for noneconomic damages.
-Sometimes this logic does hold.
+Sometimes this logic holds.
 The key skill for personal injury lawyers if being able to identify which cases defy the data because of intangibles that data cannot measure.

 - Twelve factors that matter in evaluating injury claims

 - What I have learned from reading reports of thousands of jury verdict reports

 Most notably, insurance companies invariably devalue the character, or lack thereof, of the plaintiff, which is just an unbelievably critical value marker.
 So the insurance company’s predictions misfire both ways.
 Knowing when the insurance company has miscalculated the value of a case gives you a tremendous advantage over the insurance company because you know which offers or demands should be accepted – some will be steals – and which cases should be tried.